Buy to Let

 An overview

-The idea of a buy-to-let mortgage might appeal to some people, but it can be a daunting proposition with many factors to consider.
+The idea of a buy-to-let (BTL) mortgage might appeal to some people, but it can be a daunting proposition with many factors to consider.
 Fortunately, the process is more straightforward than you might imagine and can provide an excellent long term investment for you or your family.
 Below is a short introduction to the BTL process and what you need to apply.

 Who is eligible to apply?